 C.7 Organizational Awareness: Understand and learn from governance structures, formal and informal decision-making structures, and power relationships in an organization, industry, or community.

 C.8 Project Management: Plan, oversee, and successfully execute large-scale projects involving significant resources, scope and impact.*

 E.2 Develop an accurate view of own strengths and developmental needs, including the impact one has on others.*

 E.3 Continuously push self to raise personal standards of performance and exceed expectations.

 E.4 Address knowledge, skills, and other developmental gaps through reflective, self-directed learning, and by trying new approaches.*

-Description: This course introduces students to the concepts and practices of health informatics.
-Topics include: a) an introduction to the health informatics field; b) major applications and commercial vendors; c) decision support methods and technologies; d) analysis, design, implementation, and evaluation of healthcare information systems; and e) new opportunities and emerging trends.
-A semester-long group project provides students with hands-on experience in planning and building healthcare information systems; associated ethical and legal topics, software engineering and human-computer interaction issues, and user adoption and outcome evaluation methodologies will also be addressed.
+Description: Introduction to the concepts and practices of health informatics.
+Topics include: a) major applications and commercial vendors; b) decision support methods and technologies; c) analysis, design, implementation, and evaluation of healthcare information systems; and d) new opportunities and emerging trends.

 Description: This course covers relation database theory and database-web systems with applications to health care.
 The students are expected to develop a working knowledge of design, implementation, administration and maintenance of small to medium relational database systems.
 The students will also be exposed to current technology for deployment, use and administration of relational databases through the Internet.